CodandoTV/popcorn-guineapig/docs/2-existing-rules.md

 }
 ```

 In this case, any feature modules (`:feature:feature-dog`, `:feature:feature-guineapig`, and others) should not depend on any module whose name includes 'something-data' (e.g. `dog-data`, `guineapig-data`, and others).
-A good rule if you are dealing with presentation modules, you can force the developer use a domain module instead of a data module.

 ## JustWithRule